-Articles published in Toxics will be Open-Access articles distributed under the terms and conditions of the Creative Commons Attribution License.
+Articles published in Toxics will be Open-Access articles distributed under the terms and conditions of the Creative Commons Attribution License (CC BY).
+The copyright is retained by the author(s).
 MDPI will insert the following note at the end of the published text:

 Announcement and Advertisement

 Announcements regarding academic activities such as conferences are published without charge.
 Advertisements can be either published or placed on the pertinent website.
-Contact e-mail address is email@example.com.
+For further information, please contact the editorial office.